Vajrapani: Conversion of Ambattha

 The Pāli Canon's Ambattha Sutta, which challenges the rigid nature of caste system, tells of one instance of him appearing as a sign of the Buddha's power.

-At the behest of his teacher, a young Brahmin named Ambatha visited the Buddha.
+At the behest of his teacher, a young Brahmin named Ambattha visited the Buddha.
 Knowing the Buddha's family to be the Shakya clan, who are caste, Ambattha failed to show him the respect he would a fellow Brahmin.
-When the Buddha questioned his lack of respect, Ambatha replied it was because the Buddha belongs to a "menial" caste.
-The Buddha then asked the Brahmin if his family was descended from a “Shakya slave girl”.
-Knowing this to be true, Ambatha refused to answer the question.
+When the Buddha questioned his lack of respect, Ambattha replied it was because the Buddha belongs to a "menial" caste.
+The Buddha then asked the Brahmin if his family was descended from a "Shakya slave girl".
+Knowing this to be true, Ambattha refused to answer the question.

 Upon refusing to answer the question for a second time, the Buddha warned him that his head would be smashed to bits if he failed to do so a third time.
-Ambatha was frightened when he saw Vajrapāni manifest above the Buddha's head ready to split the Brahmin's head in 7 pieces with his thunderbolt.
+Ambattha was frightened when he saw Vajrapāni manifest above the Buddha's head ready to split the Brahmin's head in seven pieces with his thunderbolt.
 He quickly confirmed the truth and a lesson on caste ensues.